-Revised Investment Plan to Increase Production
+Investment Plan to Increase Production

-On November 3, 2014 Caledonia announced its Revised Investment Plan and production projections for the Blanket Mine.
-The objectives of the Revised Investment Plan are to improve the underground infrastructure and logistics and allow an efficient and sustainable production build-up.
-The infrastructure improvements include the development of a "Tramming Loop" (completed in June 2015) deepening the No.6 Winze (completed in July 2015) and sinking a new 6-meter diameter Central Shaft from surface to 1,080 meters.
-Implementation of the Revised Investment Plan is proceeding on schedule and the Tramming Loop and the sinking of the No. 6 Winze were both completed slightly ahead of target.
+On November 3, 2014, Caledonia announced the Investment Plan and production projections for the Blanket Mine.
+The objectives of the Investment Plan are to improve the underground infrastructure and logistics and allow an efficient and sustainable production build-up.

-The Revised Investment Plan provides for proposed investment of approximately US\$50 million between 2015 and 2017 and a further US\$20 million in the period 2018 to 2020.
-The Revised Investment Plan includes a revised life of mine plan for the Blanket Mine (the "LOM Plan") in terms of which it is anticipated that the approximate production from existing proven and probable mineral reserves above 750 m Level will be as set out below.
+The Investment Plan includes a revised LOM Plan in terms of which it is anticipated that the approximate production from existing proven and probable mineral reserves above 750m (22 level) will be as set out below.